Diskoteket/learning_ansible/cheat-sheet-ansible.md

  - name: do stuff when there are a range of distros but they use the same package manager
    apt:
      update_cache: yes
-   when: ansible_distribution in ["Ubuntu", "Debian"]
+   when: ansible_distribution in ["Debian", "Ubuntu"]
 ```